-3.8 Copy Back Program
+3.5 Copy Back Program

 The copy back feature is intended to quickly and efficiently rewrite data stored in one page without utilizing an external memory.
 Since the time-consuming cycles of serial access and re-loading cycles are removed, the system performance is greatly improved.
 The benefit is especially obvious when a portion of a block needs to be updated and the rest of the block also needs to be copied to the newly assigned free block.
 The operation for performing a copy back is a sequential execution of page-read (without mandatory serial access) and Copy Back Program with the address of destination page.
 A read operation with the '35h' command and the address of the source page moves the whole page of data into the internal data register.
-Because of the sub plane structure of the device, copy-back read requires additional read time of 30μs for Multi-Plane operation and 15μs for 2KB Page-single Plane.
-As soon as the device returns to the Ready state, optional data read-out is allowed by toggling RE# (see Figure 40), or the Copy Back Program command (85h) with the address cycles of the destination page may be written.
+Because of the sub plane structure of the device, copy-back read requires an additional read time of 30 μs.
+As soon as the device returns to the Ready state, optional data read-out is allowed by toggling RE# (see Figure 33), or the Copy Back Program command (85h) with the address cycles of the destination page may be written.
 The Program Confirm command (10h) is required to actually begin programming.

-The source and the destination pages in the Copy Back Program sequence must belong to the same device plane (same BA[0] for S34ML04G3).
-Copy Back Read and Copy Back Program for a given plane must be between odd address pages or between even address pages for the device to meet the program time (tPROG) specification.
+Copy Back Read and Copy Back Program must be between odd address pages or between even address pages for the device to meet the program time (t{PROG}) specification.
 Copy Back Program may not meet this specification when copying from an odd address page (source page) to an even address page (target page) or from an even address page (source page) to an odd address page (target page).

-The data input cycle for modifying a portion or multiple distinct portions of the source page is allowed as shown in Figure 41.
+The data input cycle for modifying a portion or multiple distinct portions of the source page is allowed as shown in Figure 34.